s9gf4ult/isogen-minimal-example/README.md

-# About repo
+# Bug demonstration repo

-This is the bug demonstration repo.
-The `master` branch contains changes not affected the bug reproducibility and branches with `fix-` prefix contain changes causing the bug not reproduce.
+The `master` branch demonstrate a bug with GHC 8.2.1 and branches with `fix-` prefix contain versions where a bug won't reproduce.

-There is also `ghc-???.yaml` files for other versions of GHC. `stack.yaml` is for GHC-8.2.1 in which bug is reproducable.
+There are `ghc-???.yaml` files for versions of GHC other than 8.2.1.

 # How to check if bug reproduces

-run `./check.sh`.
-First two test should succeed but last one fail.
-See the simple code of `check.sh`
+Running the `./check.sh` script triggers three builds:
+* GHC 8.0.2, -O, succeeds
+* GHC 8.2.1, -O0, succeeds
+* GHC 8.2.1, -O, fails

 If you checkout to branch